drtingtingbi/drtingtingbi.github.io/_pages/about.md

 - **PhD Students & Visiting Scholars:**
 I am actively looking for self-motivated PhD students and visiting scholars to join my research group at the University of Melbourne.
-If you are interested in my research areas (AI4Arch, Responsible AI, Software Supply Chain), please feel free to reach out at  **Tingting.Bi@unimelb.edu.au** 📧 with your CV and research interests.
+If you are interested in my research areas (AI4Arch, Responsible AI, and Software Supply Chain), please feel free to reach out at  **Tingting.Bi@unimelb.edu.au** 📧 with your CV and research interests.
 Please check the **China Scholarship Council - University of Melbourne PhD Scholarship**, see if you are eligible to apply.
 [Link](https://scholarships.unimelb.edu.au/awards/china-scholarship-council-university-of-melbourne-phd-scholarship)

 - **MPhil / Master Students:**